-Detailed comparison of transition probability estimates at 302 K
+C. Detailed comparison of transition probability estimates at 302 K

-For a detailed comparison with precisely known transition probabilites, the Bayesian analysis method with reversibility constraint for transition matrices[32] (TE) was also applied to a large set of shooting trajectories at 302 K, in which many trajectories are initiated from an equilibrium distribution within each state.
+For a detailed comparison with precisely known transition probabilites, the Bayesian analysis method with reversibility constraint for transition matrices[39] (TE) was also applied to a large set of shooting trajectories at 302 K, in which many trajectories are initiated from an equilibrium distribution within each state.
 The results of the comparison at 302 K and a lag time of $\tau=6$ ps between the different estimation methods are shown in Figure 4.
 All colors are the same as in Figure 3 and Table I.

 For transitions that are not sampled at certain temperature ranges, the maximum-likelihood estimates obtained with the present reweighting method are close to zero (see Figure 3).
-Generally, for transition probabilities close to zero or unity, the normal distribution is a poor approximation to this highly asymmetric distribution and therefore leads to too large uncertainties (see Figure 4) in cases.
+Generally, for transition probabilities close to zero or unity, the normal distribution is a poor approximation to this highly asymmetric distribution and therefore leads to too large uncertainties in these cases (see Figure 4).
 Thus we suspect that reweighting will significantly overestimate the uncertainty in these cases since this is derived from the locally estimated Hessian of the probability distribution.

-Overall the reweighting method performs overall very well compared to the single-temperature estimates.
-Even transition probabilities that are sampled very poorly at 302 K (such as for transitions involving states 5 and 6) have a good agreement with the reference values at 302 K. Table III shows the standard deviation in the absolute difference of the estimation methods compared to the reference simulation (ST) using a lag time of $\tau=6$ ps.
-The dynamical reweighting has a smaller deviation than both Bayesian methods for both high and low free-energy states.
+Overall the reweighting method performs very well compared to the single-temperature estimates.
+Even transition probabilities that are sampled very poorly at 302 K (such as for transitions involving states 5 and 6) have a good agreement with the reference values at 302 K. Table III shows the standard deviation in the absolute difference of the estimation